OWASP/samm/v2.0/beta/core/design/d-security-requirements.md

 You have specified relevant security requirements in a structured format.

 ### Activity
-Security requirements can originate from other sources including policies and legislation, known problems in the application, intelligence from metrics and feedback (LINK to DM lvl 3), and so forth.
+Security requirements can originate from other sources including policies and legislation, known problems in the application, and intelligence from metrics and feedback (LINK to DM lvl 3).
 At this level, a more systematic elicitation of security requirements must be achieved by analysing different sources of such requirements.
 Ensure that appropriate input is received from these sources to help the elicitation of requirements.
-This might mean organizing interviews or brainstorm sessions (e.g., in the case of policy and legislation), analysing historical logs or vulnerability systems, etc.
+For example, organize interviews or brainstorm sessions (e.g., in the case of policy and legislation), analyse historical logs or vulnerability systems.

-At this level, using a structured notation of security requirements across applications is expected.
-Use an appropriate formalism that integrates well with how other (functional) requirements are specified for the project at hand.
-This might mean extending analysis documents, writing user stories, etc.
+Use a structured notation of security requirements across applications and an appropriate formalism that integrates well with how you specify other (functional) requirements for the project.
+This could mean, for example, extending analysis documents, writing user stories, etc.

 When requirements are specified, it is important to ensure that these requirements are taken into account during product development.
 Setup a mechanism to stimulate or force project teams to meet these requirements in the product.
-This might mean annotating requirements with priorities, or influencing the handling of requirements to enforce sufficient security appetite (while carefully balancing against other non-functional requirements).
+For example, annotate requirements with priorities, or influence the handling of requirements to enforce sufficient security appetite (while balancing against other non-functional requirements).

 ### Maturity Questions